michael-franke/K2/text/paper/reviews_2/response_letter.md

 ## Reviewer 2

-Reviewer 2 actually raises many points, not all of which are fully clear to us.
-We tried our very best to address all of the issues raised (insofar as we understood what was asked of us), but paid particular attention to those issues flagged as most important by the reviewer herself/himself or the editor.
+We tried our very best to address all of the issues raised by reviewer 2, and paid particular attention to those issues flagged as most important by the reviewer herself/himself or the editor.

 [In the following, we reproduce the full review and use boldface to indicate the aspects that subsequent comments target.]